ClearC2/headlamp/readme.md

 ```

 #### `headers`
-Headers to send to this request.
+Headers to send with this request.
 Same format as `params` and `query`.

 #### `payload`
 `POST`, `PUT`, and `PATCH` methods allow for example payloads.
 These payloads will populate the payload input in the api explorer.